 Learn how to take a great design from Illustrator into Logoist.
 How to copy vector paths from Illustrator and place them into Logoist and add amazing effects to the paths in Logoist.
 Create a path in Illustrator and then drag the design to the desktop where the path will have a file created called picture clipping.
 The picture clipping path from Illustrator is a PDF document and you can rename it to a PDF file.
 You can then open the mac application Logoist and drag the Illustrator path document into Logoist.
 You can also use the add image command in Logoist.
 It is still a vector for use in Logoist and then you can add effects such as halftones and metallic effects and more.
 You can copy symbols and other resources from Illustrator in the same way into Logoist.
 In this tutorial you can see the steps to copy vector paths from Illustrator to Logoist via PDF files and then how to import them into the application.
 Logoist is a useful little application for the mac with a large number of presets to create some interesting designs.
 The results can also be re-imported back into Illustrator by saving the work in Logoist to PNG etc

 OK, you don't have to copy the vector to the desktop but it is probably the easiest location.
-You could also drag the path from Illustrator artboard to the any other folder.
+You could also drag the path from Illustrator artboard to the any folder.
 It creates a file called 'picture clipping'.
-You can then copy that to another app
+You can then open that in another app

 You can also do the same with symbols and not just standard paths.
 The symbols, however, lose all their structure when you add effects in Logoist - you will just end up with a metal or border effect but none of the separate paths